uamv/glance-that/readme.txt

 == Description ==

 Glance That allows users to customize the content viewable in At a Glance on the WordPress Dashboard.
-Users can add/remove items from At a Glance, view statuses of posts, assign custom dashicons for their display, sort the order of displayed items using drag & drop, and quick link to the Add New content screens.
+Add/remove items from At a Glance, view status of items, assign custom dashicons, sort the order of glanced items, and quick link to both the Add New content screens and front end post archives.
 Display of items respects user capabilities.
-Administrators can apply a glance configuration site-wide to all users or to new users.
+Administrators can apply a glance configuration site-wide to all users or only to new users.
 Currently, the following items are supported ...

 * Custom post types
 * Revisions (admins only)